 A dental implant can be used to replace a missing tooth.
-An implant is a very strong artificial (prosthetic) tooth which essentially mimics the missing tooth.
+An implant is a very strong artificial (prosthetic) tooth that replaces the entire missing tooth, including the root.
 This fixture in the mouth has become a predictable and long-lasting treatment option for replacing missing teeth.

-An illustration showing the concept of a Dental Implant, in this case replacing a single missing tooth.
-Note that the titanium screw replaces the root and a porcelain-covered crown replaces the enamel.
-The implant is quite separate from the natural teeth.
+This illustration shows the concept of a Dental Implant, in this case replacing a single missing tooth.

-An implant is a titanium screw, which is surgically placed into the bone in the space where the tooth was lost.
+The base of the implant is a titanium screw, which is surgically placed into the bone in the space from where the original tooth was lost.
 The implant screw replaces the root of the missing tooth.

-Once the bone around the implant has healed, an implant-retained crown is placed over the top.
-This crown replaces the top part of the missing tooth.
+Once the bone around the implant has healed, an implant-retained crown is placed over the top, resembling the top part of the missing tooth.

 Implants can also be used to anchor bridges and dentures, to replace multiple missing teeth.